EventFlow: Visual Analysis of Temporal Event Sequences and Advanced Strategies for Healthcare Discovery

 Variation in the length of radiation therapy among men diagnosed with Incident Metastatic Prostate Cancer”

-Poster presented at the 2013 ASTRO (American Society for Radiation Ocology) meeting.
+ASTRO: Poster presented at the 2013 American Society for Radiation Oncology meeting.

 General survey paper